pydsgz/DeepVOG/annotation_tool/README.md

 # Acknowledgements

 The [annotation_tool.py](annotation_tool.py) was written by our colleague Taha Emre.
 It is based on an ellipse fitting method published by Radim Hal oy and Jan Flusser, and its python implementation ([ellipses.py](ellipses.py)) by Ben Hammel and Nick Sullivan-Monlina.
+The latest implementation of the ellipse fitting method can be found in their [Github repository](https://github.com/bdhammel/least-squares-ellipse-fitting/blob/master/ellipse.py).

 # References